qupath/qupath-docs/index.rst

 Welcome to QuPath!
 ******************

-This page hosts the new, still-developing docs for the new, still-developing QuPath v0.2.0.
+This page hosts the documentation for QuPath |version|.

 .. sidebar:: Using QuPath v0.1.2?